As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 The main symptom of a bad thermostat is easy to spot if you’re paying attention.
 When you start your car and it heats up quickly, in less than 15 minutes, it is most likely the thermostat.

 Bad thermostats will stick, preventing the flow of new coolant into the engine.
 They’re located at the end of a hose going into your engine, and if the thermostat blocks new coolant from coming in, then your engine will overheat very quickly.

 Fortunately, a thermostat is an affordable part for most cars and trucks and it’s a lot better than dealing with a bad water pump or blown head gasket.

 Other Reasons Why Your Car Might Be Overheating..

 There are many reasons why your car might be overheating, ranging from serious issues like a blown head gasket, to easy-to-fix things like being low on engine oil.
 It could also be a symptom of serious internal engine damage.

-Having a blown head gasket is a serious issue, but you can easily check it by using a block tester kit.
-If you haven’t been hard on your engine by redlining the vehicle often, and you haven’t allowed it to overheat for too long then serious internal engine damage is unlikely.
+Having a blown head gasket is a serious issue — you can easily check it by using a block tester kit like this one.
+If you haven’t been redlining the engine often, and you haven’t allowed it to overheat for too long then serious engine damage is unlikely.
 It is usually just a blown head gasket.